 Spectate a parade.
 The annual Dragon Con parade is in a league of its own, but other must-sees include the Little Five Points Halloween Parade, the Atlanta Gay Pride Festival & Parade, and the Atlanta BeltLine Lantern Parade.

 Explore Atlanta’s movie magic.
 You can’t visit “ATLwood” without checking out some awesome locations at which movies like Hunger Games, Spider-Man: Homecoming, and Anchorman 2: The Legend Continues, or TV shows like The Walking Dead, Ozarks, and Donald Glover’s show Atlanta, filmed.
+Here is a guide to Atlanta’s most iconic film locations.

 Zoom around Atlanta’s downtown.
 You’ve got lots of modes of transportation to choose from on your quest to learn about Atlanta, including segway tours, bike tours, food tours, bus tours, and even electric car tours.